rsdoiel/rsdoiel.github.io/blog/2019/07/28/freedos-to-oberon-system-3.md

 >    UPDATE: (2021-02-19, RSD) Under VirtualBox 6.1 these instructions
 >    fail.
 For VirtualBox I’ve used FreeDOS 1.3rc3 Live CD installing
 >    the “Plain DOS” without problems.
+>
+>    UPDATE: (2021-03-16, RSD) After reviewing my post, correcting
+>    some mistakes I finally was able to get FreeDOS up and running
+>    on VirtualBox 6.1.
+This allows NativeOberon 2.3.6 to be brought
+>    up by booting the "oberon0.dsk" virtual floppy and following
+>    the instructions included.
+You need to know how to use
+>    the Oberon mouse and the way commands work in Oberon.

 What follows are notes on getting a FreeDOS 1.2[^1] and then Native Oberon[^2] running under VirtualBox 6.0.
 You might